coyote-team/coyote-wp/README.md

 * Enable filters - this ensures that post and page content gets filtered through the plugin and alt text gets injected.
 * Enable remote updates - this allows for Coyote to update alt text for an image once a description gets approved or an approved description changes.
 * Stand-alone mode - this disables any outgoing querying against the Coyote API.
-* Processor endpoint - this is the address where the processor service is used when processing existing posts.
+* Processor endpoint - this is the address of the processor service used when processing existing posts.

 ### Stand-alone mode